 Pressure changes due to other causes can happen.
 This, for example, includes a gust of wind, a weather change, or opening a door.
 The unwanted effect of this is that it can can occasionally cause your tracker to register imaginary, extra floors.
 Another factor is floor height.
 Your tracks registers one floor when you’ve gone up about ten feet.
 If you climb long staircases you may find that the tracker’s floor count doesn’t match how many floors you’ve gone up since the staircase was taller than ten feet.

 Unfortunately, there is nothing really you can do about this until Fitbit provides us with a way to manually change readings.
 But don’t be surprised if you get an occasional high reading.

 What impacts the accuracy of my heart rate reading?

 A big selling point of some of the Fitbit devices is the heart rate monitor.
 As with all heart-rate tracking technology, whether a chest strap or a wrist-based sensor, accuracy is affected by personal physiology, location of wear, and type of movement.

 For all-day wear when you’re not exercising, your tracker should usually rest a finger’s width below your wrist bone and lay flat, just as you would wear a watch.
 Fitbit’s heart rate tracking system is designed to be most accurate when the tracker is worn on the top of your wrist.

-For improved heart rate accuracy during exercise, experiment with wearing the tracker higher on your wrist.
+For improved heart rate accuracy during exercise, experiment with wearing the device higher on your wrist.
 As blood flow in your arm increases the farther up you go, moving the tracker up a bit can improve the heart rate signal.
 This will also help with some exercises which cause you to bend your wrist frequently, as this can also interfere with the heart rate signal.